dougeby/IntuneDocs/intune/enrollment-restrictions-set.md

 1. In the Intune portal, choose **Device enrollment**, choose **Enrollment restrictions**, and then choose **Create**.
 ![Screenshot of the device restrictions workspace with the Create button highlighted.](media/device-restrictions-create.png)
 2. Specify the **Name** and **Description** of the enrollment restriction for administrative purposes.
-These do not display to end users.
+These settings do not display to end users.
 3. Select the **Restriction Type** to create:
   - **Device Type Restriction** - Specify platform restrictions:
     - Device platforms that can enroll: